bjatkin/minesweeper/README.md

   - [ ] add a full screen mode (look into the layout options that ebiten provides)
   - [ ] add a save game functionality
   - [ ] add some load game functionality
-  - [ ] Add a continue button to the pause menu (the play pause buttons in the corner are too small)
-  - [ ] make power up's unlockable
   - [ ] limit the number of a specific power up that you can bring into a map
-  - [ ] lock powerups on the menu unlock screen if they haven't been unlocked yet
+  - [x] make power up's unlockable
-  - [ ] hide powerups on the menu screen if they haven't been unlocked yet
+  - [x] hide powerups on the menu screen if they haven't been unlocked yet
+  - [x] Add a continue button to the pause menu (the play pause buttons in the corner are too small)
   - [x] test non-square board layouts (start with the heart)
   - [x] create a converter from png images to board layouts
   - [x] make levels with the count down timer possible